tamersp25/docs/docs/engines/testing-and-debugging.md

 ```

 ##### Assets
 The assets tab displays all of the assets that were produced by your engine for that particular task.
-This allows you to view the type of asset that was produced, and also allows you to view the source by clicking on the asset id.
-This is useful for verifying the the assets produced have been processed by your engine correctly.
+This allows you to view the type of asset that was produced, and also allows you to view the source by clicking on the asset ID.
+This is useful for verifying that the assets produced have been processed by your engine correctly.

-You can also view the assets created by your engine by using the graphql query below, just be sure to replace the id `replaceMe` with the `recordingId` from your task payload.
+You can also view the assets created by your engine by using the graphql query below.
+Replace the ID `replaceMe` with the `recordingId` from your task payload.

 ```graphql
 query{